juandatorr1999/steganography/README.md

 # Stegasnography Security Project

-How to run the program:
+Steps to prepare the program to run:
 ```
 npm install